Danny-Dasilva/Blender_Snippets/blender_to_substance.md

 line down the middle
-fill > black mask > fill - turn on planar projection rotate and scale till it fits
+fill > black mask > fill - turn on planar projection rotate and scale till it fits put that in a folder with a mask with your parts add blur> levels> paint
 ---
 masks
 add folder > alt click mask
+M to see material again
+---
+marmosett
+20% fov
+material - normal, glossy, albedo, specular
+CTRL F to rotate a camera around a mesh